Handling Complaints

 Both parties will be advised by email at least two weeks in advance of such hearings, whether they are invited to attend or not.
 Attendance is not an obligation.
 Where parties choose not to attend the meeting will continue in their absence and decisions reached on information available.

-If the case is between the Register and the member, a representative of the Register will present the complaint.
+If the case is between the Register and a practitioner, a representative of the Register will present the complaint.

 The PCRC (or a representative thereof) should: